 What is A Watch Dive Computer?

 Dive computer watches are, first and foremost, full-featured dive computers that can track your dive profile and make real-time decompression calculations.
 They also happen to be watch-sized and come with a dedicated Watch Mode which essentially turns it into a digital watch.
 They are not to be confused with traditional dive watches, which are depth-rated timepieces whose primary purpose is to tell time.

 Despite their small size, dive computer watches have the same functionality as their larger counterparts.
 The high-end dive computer watches can compete with “pure” dive computers by providing the same capabilities like air integration, Nitrox/Trimix support, CCR and sidemount operation, a digital compass and so on.

 With that said, the strength of a watch dive computer is also its weakness.
-Its small size is what allows it to be worn comfortably outside of diving, however its small display makes it harder to read and operate while scuba diving.
+While its small size is what allows it to be worn comfortably outside of diving, its small display makes it harder to read and operate while scuba diving.

 If that doesn’t sound like too much of a downside to you, and the idea of wearing your dive computer outside of diving is appealing, then let’s head onto our review of the top dive computer watches.

 Watch dive computers tend to be more expensive than their larger counterparts because some serious engineering wizardry is required to fit all of the advanced features into a watch-sized frame.
 With that said, there are many quality watch dive computers under $500, and the ones that stood out the most to us are the following:

 Atmos Mission One

 Let’s start their review off with the Atmos Mission One, a mid-range recreational watch dive computer that is reasonably priced for what it offers.
 At first glance, you can’t even tell the Mission One is a dive computer; it just looks that good as a watch.
 It is currently only available in black, but a white model is in the works.
 You can purchase a set of colored straps to mix-and-mix with your outfits.